Chemistry GCE A Level

 Minimum of 2 6/B grades and 3 4/C grades at GCSE.
 Vocational subjects cannot replace GCSEs for entry to an A Level programme.

-Grade 6/B in GCSE Chemistry or Additional Science and grade 5/ high C or low B in GCSE Maths.
+Grade 6 in GCSE Chemistry or Additional Science and grade 5 in GCSE Maths.

 During the course, you will be assessed through a variety of practical and theoretical work.
 Your final grade is determined by your performance in three written exams which take place at the end of the two year course.
 All papers contain a mixture of short and longer answer questions as well as multiple choice questions.